The Do's and Don't of App Marketing

 What this entails is interpreting the data from your analytics and attribution providers, and knitting it together to provide a meaningful picture of your key metrics in a way that makes sense for your business.

-Every cohort will have a unique behaviour and give you feedback about how good audience selection has been, and some early signs whether a cohort will perform over the longer term as expected or not.
+Every cohort will have a unique behavior and give you feedback about how good audience selection has been, and some early signs of whether a cohort will perform over the long term as expected or not.
 Be sure to obsess over these every day.

 DO look at your users on a cohort level; DON’T treat users as one demographic block

 Cohort analysis is really important here.
 Through various ad network tools, you should be able to see the different demographics your users represent.
 Instead of treating the entire user base as one consumer group, look at who comprises your actionable users.

 For example, say you have a F2P game with a cartoonish aesthetic that is generally targeted to children.
 If the game is a success and people are playing, (and clearly there is a quality retention rate there), then the game is sticky and it’s a matter of monetizing.
 By breaking down the demographics on a cohort level, you might find that the biggest spenders of IAPs are women 26-35, but that the longest-retained players are teenagers.

 From there, you can build out your plans for in-game content to target those players.

 In this case, it might be valuable to continue advertising to those teen players, but build IAP content targeted at the female 26-35 demographic.

 A/B test as much as you can and keep checking those metrics as you continue to optimize.
 Make sure you track the ARPDAU on your cohorts, as these trends in monetization will move dynamically over time as you continue to enhance your product.